brainglobe/brainglobe-atlasapi/README.md

 All the features of each atlas can be accessed via the `BrainGlobeAtlas` class.

-Each atlas can be instantiated by passing the name of the atlas to the class.
-The files will be downloaded (if necessary) upon instantiation of the class.

 e.g. for the 25um Allen Mouse Brain Atlas: